AlanReviews/Goblet-of-fire/README.md

 ### Compilation
 1. Download this file and unzip it
 2. Call make
-3. Call ./executable and enjoy
+3. Call valgrind --leak-check=full ./executable and enjoy

 #### Compilation Notes
 Tested on an Ubuntu 18.04 enviroment.
 It will probably work on xUbuntu.
 The code works with C++98 and C++11 syntax.